franreyn/pimaonline-webdocs/README.md

 `pnpm start` Run this command to start the server without compiling production files.

 `pnpm lint` Run this command to run ESLint to detect errors in the code.
 Note: You will have to configure ESLint in the terminal.

+`pnpm install` Run this command to update package.json.

 ## Next JS Components and Pages